How To Find Out Who Owns a Property for Free (Works in Every State)

 With an address or partial address in hand, visit the county tax assessor or recorder website and search the online database (when available).
 Some states also have online parcel maps which provide an abundance of information about the property in question.
 Typing in the “state name + parcel map” should pull up available maps.7

-How to Find Out Who Manages a Property
+How To Find Out Who Manages a Property

 Sometimes, it may be important to find out who manages a property.
 Real estate investors may be interested in speaking with the current property manager to gather information about property rental or purchase.